52ND INAUGURAL CEREMONIES

 WATCH HERE

-An American medley sung by Marilyn Horne that included “Simple Gifts” by Aaron Copeland and “Make a Rainbow” by Portia Nelson.
+(including “Simple Gifts” by Aaron Copeland and “Make a Rainbow” by Portia Nelson)

 WATCH HERE